Ashikaga flower park changed my perception about colors.

 - Fuji is the second most famous flower in the garden

-- You will find wisteria flavored desserts there
+- You will find wisteria flavoured desserts there, do not forget to try them

 The ticket price is variable.
 It varies depending on the time of the month.
 Below is a chart of the entrance fee to get an idea.